 We aim for all of the resources we provide to be credible and accessible.
 We offer educational resources that contextualize what it means to work regeneratively, and provide practical applications for approaches to build restorative homes and neighborhoods.

-August Update: Explore the stories we’ve been reading, opportunities to get involved in intersectional work, and upcoming events you can attend to deepen your understanding of housing-related issues.
+September Update: Explore the stories we’ve been reading, opportunities to get involved in intersectional work, and upcoming events you can attend to learn more about housing affordability, social equity, and the environment.